Ann, Lady Fanshawe: Career

+During Fanshawe's travels with her husband, she wrote about her experiences in Spain, and France, giving insight into the travel conditions during the English Civil War era.
+These travel experiences exposed her to different political environments, and cultural traditions.
+Although Fanshawe did not hold a political position, her writing reflects her understanding of diplomacy through her lived experiences.
+Her observations of court life, clothing, and customs, show how women like her contributed to documenting and explaining political life around them.

 They spent the latter years of the Civil War and the Interregnum travelling, for instance to Caen, Paris, The Hague, Ireland, Madrid, and Flanders, as well as London, Yorkshire, Huntingdonshire, Hertfordshire and Bath, Somerset.
 Richard published translations and kept in touch with the royal family.
 The family joined Charles II in Flanders, Richard was appointed Latin secretary and master of requests, and knighted at Breda in 1656.

 After the Restoration, Richard represented the University of Cambridge in Parliament, went to Portugal to help broker Charles II's marriage to Catherine of Braganza, and served as ambassador to Portugal (1662–63) and to Spain (1664–1666).
 Richard died suddenly in 1666 in Madrid, after which, the widow and her family returned to England.
 In the first anguish of bereavement, she was exposed to such distressing poverty that she long wanted pecuniary means to deliver his remains to the tomb of his ancestors, and to maintain support of her children.
 Sir Richard's salary was in arrear, and no remittances could be obtained from the Ministers of the profligate King.
 The Queen of Spain offered Lady Fanshawe and her five children a handsome provision, on condition of their conforming to the Roman Catholic Church, but the widow withstood the temptation, even while the embalmed corpse of her husband lay daily in her sight.
 Means were furnished at last by the Queen Dowager of Spain, the removal to England was effected, and Sir Richard's remains were interred within the chapel of St. Mary in the church of Ware.

 Later life

 In widowhood, Fanshawe devoted herself to the education of her children, to acts of benevolence, and to self-improvement.
 In 1676, Fanshawe transcribed the manuscript Memoir of her husband (now held in the British Library) for private family circulation.
 It was addressed to their son Richard and began with conventional biblical and other admonitions.
 It is interspersed with descriptions of Richard's character as one for his son to emulate, it provides a colourful account of their adventures, and carefully observed details of clothing and customs encountered in their travels.
-It was also intended to vindicate the family's financial claims against the government.
-It ends abruptly in 1671.
+It was also intended to vindicate the family's financial claims against the government and ends abruptly in 1671.
 There is a modern edition of the Memoir.

+Scholars often describe Fanshawe's writing as an example of the seventeenth century women's life writing, which were shaped by household responsibilities and political experiences.